mnegi/packer-provisioner-ansible-local/README.md

 }
 ```

-You can also upload roles and additional playbooks:
+You can also upload roles and additional Playbooks:

 ```JSON
 {